© 2024 ALLCITY Network Inc.

 By his standards, Diaz is coming off a down year.
 In 145 games in 2024, he hit .281/.341/.414 with 14 homers and 65 RBI.
 His 120 wRC+ was hardly poor, but it paled in comparison to his 163 wRC+ in 2023 and his 145 mark in 2022.

-A quick glance at Diaz’s batted ball data shows a somewhat concerning uptick in ground-ball rate to 55.5 percent in 2024 that could explain his diminished offense.
+A quick glance at Diaz’s batted ball data shows an uptick in ground-ball rate to 55.5 percent in 2024 that could explain his diminished offense.
 Diaz has run fairly high ground-ball rates in the past (50 percent in 2022, 52.2 percent in 2023), but it’s difficult to be an elite hitter with that figure in the mid-50s.
 Perhaps that problem is fixable.
 Diaz still crushed the ball when he made contact and rarely struck out in 2024.

 Defensively, Diaz has never been stellar, and his metrics are moving in the wrong direction.
 In 2024, he had a career-worst –5 DRS and –3 OAA in 112 games at first base.
 He appeared as a DH in 30 games.
 Should the Diamondbacks acquire him, it might be a good idea to get him off his feet on a regular basis at DH.